Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 \subsubsection{Previous works on the Maxwell-Charged-Scalar-Field}

 We now turn to the study of the Maxwell-Charged-Scalar-Field model.
-It should be noted that, even in spherical symmetry , the equations are \textbf{non-linear}.
+It should be noted that, even in spherical symmetry, the equations are \textbf{non-linear}.

 Although this problem on Minkowski space-time has received a lot of attention in the last decade, it should be noted that the only quantitative and rigorous result for that model \footnote{More exactly, for the \textbf{Einstein}--Maxwell-Charged-Scalar-Field and in the context of spherical symmetry. } on black hole space-times was derived in \cite{Moi}, for the black hole interior (c.f.\ section \ref{interior}).
 We also mention that \cite{Kommemi} contains many interesting preliminary results and geometric arguments for the Einstein--Maxwell--Klein--Gordon model in spherical symmetry, although no quantitative study is carried out, either in the interior or the exterior of the black hole.
+In the rest of this section, we review previous works on flat space-time. \\